Stephen Sachs: Biography

 Sachs was born in San Francisco and grew up in Los Angeles.
 He graduated from Los Angeles City College Theatre Academy in 1980 and worked as an actor in film, TV, and theater.
 He made his debut as a professional stage director in 1987 with an adaptation of The Baron in the Trees at the Ensemble Studio Theatre, to positive reviews.
 Sachs co-founded the Fountain Theatre in 1990 with Deborah Lawlor.
 He has led the venue as artistic director since its founding and has directed and written numerous productions.
 He is married to actress Jacqueline Schultz; they have two children.

 The Fountain Theatre

 The Fountain Theatre has won hundreds of awards for all areas of production, performance, and design.
+Sachs describes the theatre's mission as being "a safe harbor for theater and dance artists to create new work in a nurturing environment that would reflect the diversity of L.A."
+In 2013, it received the Polly Warfield Award.
 In 2020, it was honored with the Margaret Harford Award for sustained excellence in theater, presented by the Los Angeles Drama Critics Circle.
-In a 2021 end-of-year retrospective, Los Angeles Times theater critic Charles McNulty called the Fountain "L.A.'s most enterprising intimate theater [that] continues to punch far above its weight… No L.A. theater has done a better job of asking us to reexamine our lives through the lens of acute contemporary drama this year than the Fountain."
+In a 2021 end-of-year retrospective, Los Angeles Times theater critic Charles McNulty called the Fountain "L.A.'s most enterprising intimate theater [that] continues to punch far above its weight...
+No L.A. theater has done a better job of asking us to reexamine our lives through the lens of acute contemporary drama this year than the Fountain."